-The Accounting & Information Management program provides an understanding of accounting principles coupled with knowledge of computer systems and applications, creating a powerful combination.
+The Accounting & Information Management program combines an understanding of accounting principles and knowledge of computer systems to create a powerful combination.

 Why study Accounting & Information Management at Roberts?

-Coursework prepares students for a career in managerial accounting through curriculum designed to meet the requirements for the Certified Management Accounting (CMA) designation.
+Students prepare for a career in managerial accounting, meeting the requirements for the Certified Management Accounting (CMA) designation.